jamesmunns/iot_first_principles/src/unwritten.md

+# In Progress Chapters

+## Constrained Devices

+What are the "Things" in the Internet of Things?

 # Unwritten Chapters

 These chapters haven't been started yet!

-## Constrained Devices

-What are the "Things" in the Internet of Things?

 ## Sensors: Accuracy, Precision, and Calibration